tcdowney/downey-io-jekyll/blog/_posts/2018-01-21-learning-operating-systems-and-c-programming.md

 > I'm going to be experimenting a bit with this post.
 It's currently a work in progress that I plan on fleshing out over the coming months as I learn more about the topic and stumble upon new resources.
 I always intend on blogging about my OMSCS coursework after a particularly interesting class ends, but never actually get around to doing it ([KBAI](https://www.omscs.gatech.edu/cs-7637-knowledge-based-artificial-intelligence-cognitive-systems) I'm looking at you 👀).
 It should end up being on the longer side of my posts and I anticipate wrapping it up in May or June.

-**Update (2018-02-08):** Just completed a week-long Linux training and the first project in GIOS.
-Updated this post with what I've found helpful so far for succeeding in GIOS and my thoughts on the training.
+**Update (2018-02-09):** Just completed a week-long Linux training and the first project in GIOS.
+Updated this post with my thoughts on the training and added some learning strategies for GIOS.

 ## Motivation Behind Learning OS Concepts